Grants For College—Find Free Money for Students

 11. Use Amazon Prime

-Students can get a significant discount on an Amazon Prime membership, plus discounts on flights and free food delivery.
+Students can get a significant discount on an Amazon Prime membership, plus possibly discounts on flights and free food delivery.
 You’ll also receive fast, free delivery on all your college dorm essentials.

 12. Use a Cash-Back Credit Card

-If shopping with a credit card, use one that offers cash-back.
+If shopping with a credit card, use one that offers cash back.
 If you are searching for a credit card, try to find one that has no annual fee and a welcome bonus.

 13. Don’t Buy the Cheapest Stuff